Report: At least 138 sent from US to El Salvador were killed

 “We can say that deporting people to these areas is very difficult and dangerous,” Rios said.

-President Donald Trump has made immigration enforcement a centerpiece of his administration, and that has included a policy of forcing asylum-seekers from Central America to wait in Mexico while their claims are evaluated or sent back to their homelands if their claim is rejected.
+The deaths tracked in the study occurred under this administration and the previous one.
+But Donald Trump has made immigration enforcement a centerpiece of his administration, and that has included a policy of forcing asylum-seekers from Central America to wait in Mexico while their claims are evaluated and be sent back to their homelands if their claim is rejected.

 Many of those asylum-seekers could previously have been released on parole in the United States for a decision that could take a year or more.
 The Department of Homeland Security says it’s trying to make the process more efficient and crack down on fraudulent claims.

+“This report is a shameful reminder of the Trump Administration’s xenophobic policy of denying meaningful protection to vulnerable families fleeing a certain death in their home countries,” said Sen. Bob Menendez, a New Jersey Democrat, in a statement.

-But Leal Parker and other critics say this report, and previous efforts that have documented violence against Salvadorans waiting in Mexican border town for their claims to be processed, show the risks of the Trump administration policy.
+Leal Parker and other critics of the administration’s immigration policy say this report — and previous efforts that have documented violence against Salvadorans waiting in Mexican border towns for their claims to be processed — show the risks of the Trump administration policy.

 “We are deeply concerned by the Trump administration’s effort to literally eviscerate the right to seek asylum in the United States,” she said.